briantimp/Powershell/README.md

 PowerShell scripts and functions

-In this repository I store and share the various PowerShell scripts and functions that I'm working on.
+In this repository I store and share the various PowerShell scripts and functions that I'm using or working on.